GatevEH/Alumni-Website/README.md

 It uses the HttpSession class to track what the users are doing.
 There are two main roles in the app: Administrator and Alumni.

 Administrators can:
--approve Alumni's registration requests;
+- approve Alumni's registration requests;
--add specialties from which the users can select when registering in the system;
+- add specialties from which the users can select when registering in the system;
--view all users.
+- view all users.

 Alumni can:
--add, edit and delete job offers;
+- add, edit and delete job offers;
--view all users.
+- view all users.